Arden Street Oval: History

-Arden St Oval was officially secured from the Hotham/North Melbourne Cricket Club from the Government who handed over the parcel of land to the Hotham Cricket Club in 1873 or 1874.
+Arden Street Oval was officially secured from the Hotham/North Melbourne Cricket Club from the Government who handed over the parcel of land to the Hotham Cricket Club in 1873 or 1874.
 The Hotham Cricket Club was the only club to use the ground until 1882, when it amalgamated with the Hotham Football Club to effect improvements to the ground.

 Before then, the Hotham Football Club had been playing home matches at Royal Park, near the present site of the Melbourne Zoo, as early as 1859 in the form of the embryonic Hothamites football playing club.
 The first game of Australian football ever played at the Arden Street ground took place on 29 April 1882, when Hotham defeated Royal Park.
 Three years later, the ground became permanently reserved to the Crown.

-The Hotham football club changed its name back to North Melbourne on the 31st March 1888 after the Town of Hotham reverted to the name of North Melbourne in August 1887.
+The Hotham Football Club changed its name back to North Melbourne on the 31st March 1888 after the Town of Hotham reverted to the name of North Melbourne in August 1887.
 The cricket club followed suit.

-In 1882, Jack Guest, born John Henry Guest (1860-1922), served as Secretary of the Hotham Cricket Club and played for the Hotham Football Club.
-He coached the North Melbourne Football Club to their first two VFA premierships in 1886 and 1887, winning the VFA reserve grade competition.
-His older brother, William Langford Guest (1862-1922), was a general committee member of the football club from 1882 to at least 1886, and was elected treasurer in 1884 and 1885.
-Younger brother Archie Guest also played for the club, but transferred to play for VFA rival club Williamstown from 1887-1890.
-It is doubtless older brothers William and Jack Guest, aided in the collaboration between the football and cricket clubs.

-In 1885, William Guest serving as the treasurer of the North Melbourne Football Club and who was also at the time a notable member of the North Melbourne Cricket Club, alongside his brother Jack Guest, helped the merged entity NMFC/CC wisely transfer the oval to the Board of Land and Works and the Corporation of Hotham for its maintenance and development as a vital public asset for the people of Hotham.

-However, after their official roles at the club ended in 1889, the agreement between the two clubs regarding shared resources at the oval became problematic.
-In the late 1890s the two sporting entities were in court over a dispute about the use of the cricket pavilion by a visiting football team.
-The court ruled in favour of the cricket club citing that since it was Crown land, it was illegal to fence off any part of it for the benefit of either party.